 You can go to the grocery store less often and eat more healthy food if you grow it yourself.
-All that is needed is a small patch of dirt, water, some seeds, and patience to watch a garden grow.
-Apartment dwellers and even some owners don’t always have the ability to grow gardens outdoors though.
-They could have limited natural light or live on land that has contaminated soil.
+A small patch of dirt, water, seeds, and patience is needed to watch a garden grow.
+However, Apartment dwellers and some owners can’t always grow gardens outdoors.
+They could have limited natural light or live on contaminated soil.

 Some Plants Don’t Need Sunlight

 Growing Gardens in Tight Places

-Some plants are going to naturally require more exposure to your grow lights while others might only need a couple of hours of concentrated artificial lighting.
+Some plants naturally require more exposure to your grow lights, while others might only need a few hours of concentrated artificial lighting.
 You can have an entire garden growing in a hallway closet or incorporate your garden into your living room decor.
-Many people own houseplants that they use to make their homes look tropical, so think about how your indoor garden can be set up to be functional as well as visually exciting.
+Many people own houseplants that they use to make their homes look tropical, so think about how your indoor garden can be set up to be functional and visually exciting.

 The Principles of Hydroponics and Aeroponics

 Hydroponics uses water in place of soil, with the water dispersing all of the minerals and nutrients that plants require.
 Both of these gardening methods can be used to grow plants in cramped spots indoors that have little access to the sun.
-If you want your children to learn how to grow indoors without sun or soil, you may want to invest in a hydroponic or aeroponic system that makes use of light deprivation.
+If you want your children to learn how to grow indoors without sun or soil, you may want to invest in a hydroponic or aeroponic system that uses light deprivation.

 Reaping A Fruitful Harvest

 When you grow your vegetable garden indoors, you don’t have to wait until certain times of year to grow your favourite plants.
-Indoor plants are shielded from the elements and they can be grown off-season as long as you keep the temperature and conditions right.
+Indoor plants are shielded from the elements and can be grown off-season if you keep the temperature and conditions right.
 Your children will be astounded when they see fruit and vegetables growing in their home at a time of year when those same foods aren’t easily found in grocery stores.
-Your kids might even have their own special requests to grow particular plants that they have grown fond of eating after embarking on indoor gardening.
+Your kids might even have their special requests to grow particular plants that they have grown fond of eating after embarking on indoor gardening.